Polynomial Voting Rules: Conclusions

 \quad We have proposed in this study a new $\pol$ voting rule that is more general than the traditional voting rule (which is linear, corresponding to $\al=0$).
 More importantly, the $\pol$ voting rule distinguishes voting power from voter share, and hence decouples the two.

-\quad Applying the $\pol$ voting rule to the PoS protocol, where the voters are the bidders (competing for the validation of a new block), we show this decoupling will enhance decentralization, a central tenet of the PoS protocol.
-Specifically, we prove that while bidder shares form a martingale process, each bidder's voting power is a super-martingale that decreases to zero over time.
+\quad Applying the $\pol$ voting rule to the PoS protocol, where the voters are the bidders (competing for ``rewards,'' or validation of new blocks), we show this decoupling will enhance {security}, a key objective of the PoS protocol.
+Specifically, we prove that while bidder shares form a martingale process that will converge to a Dirichlet distribution, each bidder's voting power is a super-martingale that decreases to zero over time.
+For both limiting results, we explicitly characterize their rate of convergence as well.
 Furthermore, we show a phase transition in the stability of bidder shares in terms of each bidder's initial share relative to the total in the system.
 We also study the issue of a bidder's risk sensitivity when trading is allowed, and provide conditions under which a bidder will have no incentive to participate in the bidding process, or, if participate, will forgo trading.

-\quad Throughout this paper we have assumed there is a constant (one unit) reward every period.
-Hence, a natural next step is to consider more general reward schemes.
-Another possible extension is to allow the number of voters/bidders (which is a constant $K$ here) to grow over time.
-In fact, in the case of $\al=0$, i.e., in the setting of P\'olya's urn, \cite{Tang22} has studied both features.
-For instance, the phase transition phenomenon brought forth in \cite{Tang22} (which is also present under the $\pol$ voting rule as we have shown in \S\ref{sc32} here) holds not only for constant reward but also for rewards that are decreasing over time.
+\quad In the Introduction, we mentioned two general approaches to enhance security in the PoS protocol: adjust the amount of reward over time and slow down the voting process; and the current study focuses on the latter while keeping the reward constant.
+It is possible to pursue a combination of both approaches, i.e., adjusting the size of reward dynamically over time in the same manner as adjusting $\alpha$ (for the latter, refer to \S\ref{sc42} below).
+In another direction, it is also possible to study the trading problem in \S\ref{sc32} under a suitable market impact model, where the price process $P_t$ will be impacted by trading activities; for instance, a mean-field PoS model with linear impact (and transaction costs).

-{\bf Acknowledgement:} W.\ Tang gratefully acknowledges financial support through an NSF grant DMS-2113779 and through a start-up grant at Columbia University.
+\textbf{Acknowledgments}: We thank anonymous referees for helpful suggestions which improve the presentation of the paper.
+W.\ Tang gratefully acknowledges financial support through NSF grants DMS-2113779 and DMS-2206038, and through a start-up grant at Columbia University.
+David Yao's work is part of a Columbia-CityU/HK collaborative project that is supported by InnoHK Initiative, The Government of the HKSAR and the AIFT Lab.